How to write a business proposal

 Business proposals may be delivered in many ways, from a classic text or PDF document to a crafted, (hopefully) well-designed presentation.
-We often recommend sending them in the form of a slide deck, which allows you to craft a much better story around why your business or product is the best option in the market.
+We often recommend sending them in the form of a slide deck (using this Business Proposal Template as a guide), which allows you to craft a much better story around why your business or product is the best option in the market.

 The most prominent mistake people make with business proposals is sticking to a single template, and not changing it or adjusting it to match the needs and specifics of the customer.
 In the end, an outstanding proposal is one that shows empathy, that proves that your company is absolutely the best alternative.